 Device maker set to hire staff and launch clinical trials of its new prostate cancer treatment

-The Focused Ultrasouns Surgery Foundation contgratulates Profound Medical Inc. (PMI) for closing Canada's largest, early-stage medical device venture capital financing in recent years.
+The Focused Ultrasound Surgery Foundation congratulates Profound Medical Inc. (PMI) for closing Canada’s largest, early-stage medical device venture capital financing in recent years.
 The Toronto-based company is using intellectual property and technology licensed from Sunnybrook Health Sciences Centre to develop an MRI-guided, trans-urethral treatment for localized prostate cancer.

 Financing was provided by a syndicate of Canadian investors led by Genesys Capital Partners and the Business Development Bank of Canada.
 Health Technology Exchange (HTX) provided substantial support through its Business Investment Program.